Advocacy

 Advocacy must take place at the Federal level and in each province.
 Our organization is working towards connecting with federal MPs, provincial MLAs/MPPs and Ministers in both levels of government, to make our case for legalization with appropriate safety regulation.
 You can help, by sending an email to your provincial and federal member of parliament or legislature as well as the Ministers responsible for raw milk laws that apply to you.
 You can use this model email wording as a starting point but if you are hoping for a response, make it personal.
 Tell the elected official why raw milk is important to you, and why you want it legalized.

 Below is some background and the status of current advocacy work, where we have it available.
-Included are the names and email addresses of the Ministers and how you can find your federal MP and MLA/MPP.
+Included are the names and email addresses of the Ministers and how you can find your federal MP and provincial MLA/MPP.

 Federal

 If you are a constituent in the ridings of Agriculture and Agri-Food Minister MacAulay (Cardigan, Prince Edward Island) or Health Minister Holland (Ajax, Ontario), we need your help!
 Please volunteer to help us get the attention of these Ministers.
+Become a volunteer!

 Alberta